 Figure 2, on the next page, shows the percentage of students who reported they had a professor who made them excited about learning.
 The trend shows a slight decline over the course of most semesters.
-This decline was more pronounced for undergraduate students than graduate students whose data fluctuated upwards and downwards.
+This decline was more pronounced for undergraduate students than graduate students who had a higher likelihood of having a professor that makes them excited about learning.
 When looking at results by ethnic origin, most ethnic groups were similarly likely to report they had a professor who made them excited about learning, Asian students being less likely.

 Figure 3 indicates approximately one-third of students felt they had a professor who cared about them.
+There was an increase in 2024 like that of 2022 within the month of February to April.
 Graduate students had a higher average than undergraduate students.
 Students who were in the Top 10% of their high school graduating class had a slightly lower average than students not in the Top 10%.
 More female respondents reported having a professor who cared about them than their male counterparts.